-This guide is designed to help you professionally tackle those tough stains to leave your upholstery looking sparkling clean.
+So, are you wondering how to clean upholstery the right way?
+Euro Maids guide is designed to help you professionally tackle those tough stains to leave your upholstery looking sparkling clean.

 Every piece of upholstery comes with a tag containing a unique cleaning code.
 You may have to conduct a quick search to find the tag.
 In most cases, you’ll find it under the pillows.
-Once you locate the tag, check for the letters W, S, X or W/S. Each letter stands for a different cleaning method.
+Once you locate the tag, check for the letters W, S, X, or W/S. Each letter stands for a different cleaning method.

 Once you’ve identified the right cleaning solution and tools, blot test the area.
 Dip a soft, clean cloth in the identified solution, then run it against the stain.
 If the upholstery fabric doesn’t lose its color, it’s the right solution.